entwicklerstube/takeoff/README.md

 ### Usage
 ```
   Usage
-    $ takeoff <station>
+    $ takeoff

-  If no station is given a interactive cli prompt will ask you which station you want.
+  A interactive cli prompt will ask you which of the found stations you will create.

   Examples
     $ takeoff
-    - or
-    $ takeoff node-module
 ```

 ## Create a station